sinae99/Active-Directory-Home-Lab/README.md

 the INTERNET uses the default NAT configuration and INTERNAL will get its IP address manually

+## Setting up IP addressing

+After identifying the internet and internal adapters (the one with an IP address in your host ip range is the internet adapter), we rename them to INTERNET and INTERNAL.

 Now we will be setting up the IP addressing for our INTERNAL adapter :

     IP address: 172.16.0.1